Postdoctoral Researcher in Football Epidemiology

 MPH (Public health nutrition), Karolinska Institutet,

 MSc (Global health), Uppsala University.

-Dr. Manzur is a teacher, examiner, and supervisor in professional master's programs, such as "Public Health Epidemiology" and "Occupation and Health" at Karolinska Institutet.
-He also teaches and supervises students in Epidemiology, Occupation and Health, and Global Health in other universities in Sweden and abroad.
-He has been invited as a teacher/speaker at various national and international events, for example,
+I am a teacher, examiner, and supervisor in professional master's programs, such as "Public Health Epidemiology" and "Occupation and Health" at Karolinska Institutet.
+I also teach and supervise students in Epidemiology, Occupation and Health, and Global Health in other universities in Sweden and abroad.
+I have been invited as a teacher/speaker at various national and international events, for example,

-MPH- Public Health Nutrition, Karolinska institute, Sweden, 2012.
+MPH- Public Health Nutrition, Karolinska Institute, Sweden, 2012.

 MSc- Global health, Uppsala university, Sweden, 2010.

 I have received further advanced education and training in several topics, for instance, Sports Medicine, Epidemiology, Statistics, Degenerative diseases, and Autism spectrum disorders.